konsumer/brunch-daydrunk/README.md

 ## configuration

-This app uses bower environment variables.
+This app uses environment variables for settings.
 You can set them with the settings panel on heroku, or edit the local file `.env` for your dev server.

 *  You can set your heroku app to use all the local settings with `heroku config:push --overwrite --interactive`
 *  you can pull the heroku app's settings into  your `.env` file with `heroku config:pull --overwrite --interactive`.